Gut Cleanse: Is it Unscientific?

 Many brands online sell food products and supplements to “cleanse” the gut.
 These brands claim that by cleansing the gut, one can experience improved digestive health and remove toxins from the body.

-In this article we’ll answer all of these questions and more as we review medical studies on gut cleansing to give our take on whether the practice is unscientific and a waste of time and money.
-We’ll analyze the ingredients in a popular gut cleansing supplement to further our point.
+In this article we’ll answer all of these questions and more, as we analyze research studies on gut cleansing to give our take on whether or not the practice is likely to be effective.

-We’ll also share a real, unsponsored gut cleanse user review along with a TEDTalk on the topic of cleansing.
+We’ll analyze the ingredients in a popular gut cleansing supplement, and share a real gut cleanse user review along with a TEDTalk on the topic of cleansing.

 Why Gut Cleansing is Unscientific

-Gut cleansing, which is separate from colon cleansing, involves trying to “cleanse” the intestines and remove toxins.
 This process is not clinically defined, and we haven’t come across any medical research suggesting that gut cleansing improves overall health.

 Further, we can’t even find any clinical trials proving gut cleansing to be effective for the treatment of gut disorders like irritable bowel syndrome (IBS).

-The digestive system already naturally “cleanses” the body by processing food into nutrients and waste.
 We recommend that consumers avoid any supplements or health products where the manufacturer is claiming that their product specifically cleanses the gut.
 It’s a sign of a low-quality brand and an unscientific product.

 The concept of there being “toxins” in the gut is also unscientific.
 While Americans are unfortunately exposed to many industrial chemicals due to environmental pollution, we haven’t come across any evidence that toxins are harbored in the gut.